 Cholock, why do you rush?

-A Youthful Poem By John P. DeGrazio
+A Youthful Poem By John P. DeGrazioย

-Witnessing the thunderous crashing of waterfalls in every corner of Yosemite Valley is a rite of spring that excites countless travelers from around the globe.
-Observing the growth and decline of Cholock (the Native American name for Yosemite Falls) each year always leaves visitors yearning for more when this ephemeral waterfall goes dry in summer.
+Witnessing the thunderous crashing of waterfalls in every corner of Yosemite Valley is a rite of springย that excites countlessย travelers from around the globe.
+Observingย the growth and decline of Cholock (the Native American name for Yosemite Falls) each year always leaves visitors yearning for more when this ephemeral waterfall goes dry in summer.
 I wrote this poem in 2010 but have recently edited it to reflect my feelings as my oldest daughter turns eleven this week.
-I was withholding its publication until I found an appropriate photo to accompany it.
+I was withholding itsย publication until I found an appropriate photo to accompany it.
 Yesterday, I had the opportunity hike the Upper Yosemite Fall trail and waited for the clouds to cooperate.
 I thanked them.

 Cholock Yosemite Falls Half Dome